 - Doesn’t communicate their feelings.

-- Tries to emotionally or financially control you by placing your money in their banking account.
+- Tries to emotionally or financially control you.

 - Keeps you from getting a job or gets you fired.

-- Humiliates you on Facebook or in front of your friends.
+- Humiliates you on social media or in front of your friends.

 - Threatens to out you to your family.